odpi/egeria/open-metadata-implementation/adapters/open-connectors/repository-services-connectors/open-metadata-collection-store-connectors/README.md

 provides a local repository that uses a graph store as its persistence store.
 [ASPIRATIONAL!]

 * **[inmemory-repository-connector](inmemory-repository-connector)** -
 provides a local repository that is entirely in memory.
-Its is useful for testing/developing OMASs and demos.
+It is useful for testing/developing OMASs and demos.

 * **[omrs-rest-repository-connector](omrs-rest-repository-connector)** -
-uses the OMRS REST API to call an open metadata compliant repository.
+uses the OMRS REST API to call an open metadata-compliant repository.